w3f/polkadot-spec/docs/chapter-anv.md

 ###### Definition -def-num- Availability Core {#defn-availability-core}
 :::definition

 Availability cores are slots used to process parachains.
-The Runtime assigns each parachain to a availability core and validators can fetch information about the cores, such as parachain block candidates, by calling the appropriate Runtime API ([Section -sec-num-ref-](chap-runtime-api#sect-rt-api-availability-cores)).
+The Runtime assigns each parachain to an availability core, and validators can fetch information about the cores, such as parachain block candidates, by calling the appropriate Runtime API ([Section -sec-num-ref-](chap-runtime-api#sect-rt-api-availability-cores)).
 Validators are not concerned with the internal workings from the Runtimes perspective.

 :::
 ###### Definition -def-num- Validator Groups {#defn-validator-groups}